minhealthnz/health-and-independence-report/2023-report/README.md

 # Health and Independence Report 2023

-This repository contains unpublished data from Manatū Hauora and Te Whatu Ora that was used to inform the  Health and Independence Report 2023 and XXXXXXXX.
-These data tables present a range of unpublished data, including population statistics, New Zealand Health Survey 3-year pooled data and other health datasets.
+This repository contains unpublished data from Manatū Hauora and Te Whatu Ora that was used to inform the  Health and Independence Report 2023.
+These data tables present a range of unpublished data, including indicators on cancer and screening, as well as New Zealand Health Survey 3-year pooled data.

 The tables are available as a machine-readable csv file, and a user-friendly interactive HTML file.